-Definition: The demand schedule shows exactly how many units of a good or service will be bought at each price.
+The demand schedule shows exactly how many units of a good or service will be bought at each price.
 Using this data, economists and industry analysts can create a demand curve.
 Both the curve and the schedule describe the relationship between a good's price and the quantity demanded of that good.

 Inelastic demand is the opposite.
 Here, a price drop won't stimulate the quantities purchased.
 An example of inelastic demand can be found at the gas pump.
-You can't change the amount you need each week, even if the price goes up.
-Similarly, you probably won't drive twice as much just because the price fell by 50 percent.
+You can't significantly change the amount of driving you need to do each week, even if the price of gas goes up.
+Similarly, you probably won't drive twice as much in a week just because gas prices fell by 50%.

-In part because of two droughts in a row, the price of ground beef rose dramatically, thanks to two droughts in a row.
-The first was in 2012, driving up food prices and forcing cattle ranchers to slaughter their cows to prevent them from starving.
+In part because of two droughts in a row, the price of ground beef rose dramatically in 2014.
+The first drought in 2012 drove up food prices and forced cattle ranchers to slaughter their cows to prevent them from starving.
 In 2014, another drought drove grain prices up again.
 Ranchers hadn't yet rebuilt their herds, so prices for beef simply rose.
 Climate change is just one of the factors of rising food prices.
 When oil prices rise, as they did in 2013 and 2014, it can be another reason why food prices are so high.

-For this example, let's say a family of four bought 10 pounds of ground beef in January to make hamburgers, meat loaf and chili.
-All other things being equal, here's the demand schedule showing how they would reduce the quantity bought by 0.621 percent for every 1.0 percent the price actually rose.
+For this example, let's say a family of four bought 10 pounds of ground beef in January to make hamburgers, meatloaf, and chili.
+All other things being equal, here's the demand schedule showing how they would reduce the quantity bought by 0.699% for every 1.0% the price rose.

 |Month in 2014||Price/lb.||Quantity (in lbs.)|

-Although prices rose 28.4 percent, the quantity bought fell by less than 13%.
+Although prices rose by nearly 20%, the quantity bought fell by less than 13%.
 That's because the demand for ground beef is fairly inelastic.
 These quantities assume all other determinants of demand remain the same.

-If the determinants of demand other than price change, it shifts the entire demand curve.
-That's because a whole new demand schedule will need to be created, to show the new relationship between price and quantity.
+If the determinants of demand other than the price change, it shifts the entire demand curve.
+That's because a whole new demand schedule needs to be created to show the new relationship between price and quantity.
 The demand curve shifts for a particular good or service when there are changes not only in price, but also in buyers’ incomes, trends and tastes, future expectations, and prices of alternative choices.